lotablet/ha-dashboard-sidebar/README.md

 To manually install this card, follow these steps:

 1. Go to the `www` folder in your Home Assistant configuration directory
-2. Open community and create a folder `ha-dashboard-sidebar`
+2. Open `community` folder and create a folder `ha-dashboard-sidebar`
 3. Download the card file `ha-dashboard-sidebar.js` from the GitHub repository and copy it into the folder you created before.
 5. In Home Assistant, go to **Configuration > Lovelace Dashboards** and add a new resource with the following URL:
    ```